 Chocolate and candy

-For the valentine who can’t resist miniatures
+For the valentine who can’t resist a classic (and prefers chocolate)

 For the vegan valentine